 What is CAGR?

-The CAGR can be calculated using the mathematical formula
+The CAGR can be calculated using the following mathematical formula:

-The above formula depends on three variables.
-Namely, the beginning value, ending value, and Number of years (N)
+The above formula depends on three variables, namely, the beginning value, the ending value, and the number of years (N).

 When you input the above three variables, the CAGR calculator will give you the rate of return on investment.

 For example, if you had a beginning value of investment of Rs.1,000 and the ending value of investment of Rs.4,000 over two years, then your CAGR would be 100%.

 CAGR = [(4000/1000)^(1/2)] -1

 How To Use CAGR Calculator

 CAGR calculator is an easy tool to use and analyse your investment decisions.
 It finds application in the following scenarios: